 Per Kirkeby (1938-2018) is one of the truly great, international Danish artists, having exhibited at museums all over the world.
 He is also a key figure in Louisiana’s collection, which features works from his earliest beginnings to the very last years of his life.
 This exhibition allowed for Kirkeby’s bronze sculptures to take the center stage, focusing on the artist’s work with figure and space that also occupied his painting in the early 1980s.

-While the bronzes have often played a supporting role in shows of his work, this exhibition will present a majority of Kirkeby’s sculptures, sometimes in interaction with individual paintings and drawings, while spotlighting his personal affinities with old masters – Rodin and others – that so typified the intellectual range of his outlook.
+While the bronzes have often played a supporting role in shows of his work, this exhibition presented a majority of Kirkeby’s sculptures, sometimes in interaction with individual paintings and drawings, while spotlighting his personal affinities with old masters – Rodin, Giacometti, and others – that so typified the intellectual range of his outlook.